In Progress

 Good fucking riddance.

 He went straight back to the same prop room, deciding to tear it the fuck up until he found that picture.
-A few people walked by, and he didn’t care.
-He didn’t get far until he finally found it tucked into a corner of the room’s closet, like someone – Mourning probably – put it there to protect it.
+He finally found it tucked into a corner of the room’s closet, like someone – Mourning probably – put it there to protect it.

-His heart raced, his hands shook as he lifted the framed picture, holding it up in the light from the cracked windows behind him.
-The sun lit up the dusty surface of the glass.
+Ollie’s heart raced and his hands shook as he lifted the framed picture.
+Holding it up in the light from the cracked windows behind him, the sun lit up the dusty surface of the glass.
+In his heart, he knew it was her.
+His dancer.

 Annette.